Homogenization of the Peierls-Nabarro model for dislocation dynamics: Abstract

 \section{Abstract}

 This paper is concerned with a result of homogenization of an integro-differential equation describing dislocation dynamics.
 Our model involves both an anisotropic L\'{e}vy operator of order 1 and a potential depending periodically on $u/\ep$.
 The limit equation is a non-local Hamilton-Jacobi equation, which is an effective plastic law for densities of dislocations moving in a single slip plane.
-In dimension 1, we are able to characterize the Hamiltonian of the limit equation close to the origin, recovering a property known in physics as the Orowan's law.